Personal profile

 Kerry Love; History

-Political literature in Georgian Britain
+Political material culture in Georgian Britain

 Kathrina Perry; History